bguevel/FPGraphics/lab02/readme.txt

 Andrew - Added Bezier Curve w/ arc length parameterization for the AI cart and implemented the speed lines with v/g/f shaders.
 Ben - Set up the world by incorporating lighting, skybox, and height mapping.
-Edward - Created cart objects w/ headlights, added textures and objects to the scene, and hid an Easter egg
+Edward - Created cart objects w/ headlights, implemented textures and materials, added objects to the scene, and hid an Easter egg

+EASTER EGG:
+In order to access the easter egg, you have to go around the track backwards.

 Q1.
 Several days
 Q2.
 10